 Notable alumni include Nobel Peace Prize winner Wangari Maathai; urologist Harcharan Gill, who is a professor at Stanford University, and former supermodel and entrepreneur Iman.

 6) UNIVERSITY OF DAR ES SALAAM—TANZANIA

-Following the dissolution of the University of East Africa, the University of Dar es Salaamwas established as an independent university in 1970.
+Following the dissolution of the University of East Africa, the University of Dar es Salaam was established as an independent university in 1970.
 Today, the University has five campuses and 10 faculties, including faculties in mechanical and chemical engineering and aquatic science and technology.
-A research-focused institute, the University of Dar es Salaam produced 279 journal papers in the academic year ending in 2008.

 Notable alumni include President Jakaya Kikwete of Tanzania; President Yoweri Museveni of Uganda; and Asha-Rose Migiro, the deputy secretary-general of the United Nations and a former minister for foreign affairs and international cooperation in the Tanzanian government.